-This multi destination holiday to America allows you to visit 3 iconic destinations, starting in Las Vegas, continuing to Los Angeles & New Orleans.
+This multi destination holiday to America allows you to visit 4 iconic USA city break destinations, starting in New Orleans, continuing on to Los Angeles and Las Vegas before finishing up in New York City.

 Las Vegas awaits, and the Strip, famous for its opulent casinos and hotels is a great place to start exploring.
 Try your luck at the blackjack table of the Mirage or roll the dice at The MGM Grand.
 Las Vegas hotels are a tourist attraction in themselves, check out the impressive fountain show at the Bellagio or take a gondola ride at The Venetian.
 If gambling is not your cup of tea, there is still plenty to see and do.
 Enjoy the world class entertainment of a Las Vegas show, whether it’s a concert, cabaret or comedy there is entertainment to suit all tastes.